Sotol: Production

-Sotol plants typically grow on rocky slopes in the Chihuahuan desert grassland, between 3,000 and 6,500 feet above sea level.
+Sotol plants typically grow on rocky slopes in the Chihuahuan desert grassland, between 1,000 and 2,000 meters above sea level.
 The plants take approximately 8–12 years to mature and yield only one bottle of sotol per plant.

-The sotol plant is similar to agave — they both belong to the Asparagaceae family of plants.
+The sotol plant is similar to agave, as they both belong to the Asparagaceae family of plants.
 While the leaves of agave are fat and fleshy and the leaves of the sotol are thin and flexible, both sotol and agave leaves grow out of a characteristic core, called a piña.
-These plants store much of their sugars and starches in the piña, and it is the piña that is harvested to make the spirit.
+These plants store much of their sugars and starches in the piña, and the piña is what is harvested to make the spirit.
 With sotol, harvesting can be done leaving the roots intact, allowing the plant to re-grow.

 The outer leaves are removed to reveal the center core, which is taken back to the distillery.
 The core can then be cooked and/or steamed, shredded, fermented, and distilled.

 To determine the alcohol content of finished sotol, a small amount is poured into and passed between two cow's horns.
 Doing this creates small bubbles, or "pearls", which reflect the density of the alcohol.
 Larger bubbles indicate higher alcohol content.

-The species of Dasylirion most commonly used for production of sotol are: Dasylirion wheeleri (also known as "Desert spoon"), Dasylirion durangense, Dasylirion cedrosanum, and Dasylirion leiophyllum; less commonly with Dasylirion texanum and Dasylirion lucidum.
+The species of Dasylirion most commonly used for production of sotol are Dasylirion wheeleri (also known as "Desert spoon"), Dasylirion durangense, Dasylirion cedrosanum, and Dasylirion leiophyllum; less commonly with Dasylirion texanum and Dasylirion lucidum.